⭐ Why is TTFB Important?

 Can improving TTFB improve SEO?

 Yes, optimizing TTFB can make your site faster, potentially improving search engine rankings and user experience.
+Faster sites tend to retain users better and rank higher in search results.

 What factors contribute to a slow TTFB?

 Server speed, network latency, unoptimized server-side code, and inefficient database queries can contribute to a slow TTFB.
+Identifying and addressing these issues is crucial for optimization.

 How does a CDN help TTFB?

 A CDN caches content closer to the user, reducing latency and improving TTFB by delivering the first byte faster.
+This is particularly beneficial for users located far from the origin server.

 🔍 Related Performance & SEO Terms